huggingface/blog/fine-tune-w2v2-bert.md

 ### Training-related tips

-**Average duration seen by each CTC token:** According to the advice of my colleagues, the ideal ratio of duration seen per CTC token is 10 to 35 ms. In other words, to be able to learn and predict correctly, the duration of the acoustic information a CTC token needs to see should be neither too low nor too high.
+**Average duration seen by each CTC token:** through experimentation, we found the ideal ratio of duration seen per CTC token is 10 to 35 ms. In other words, to be able to learn and predict correctly, the duration of the acoustic information a CTC token needs to see should be neither too low nor too high.
 In fact, it should more or less correspond to a fraction of the time it takes us humans to pronounce a phoneme.

 This is something that came to light when I started refining this new W2V2-Bert model (you can find the logs of one of my experiments [here](https://wandb.ai/ylacombe/huggingface/runs/4y8pd2gq)).
 I quickly noticed that the loss curve of my model was initially going nicely downwards, as expected, but at some point it started to explode.

-After discussing this with my colleagues, I realized that I had been using a [basic checkpoint with no architecture changes](https://huggingface.co/facebook/w2v-bert-2.0), and that each CTC token was seeing a piece of the signal for 30 to 60 ms. Adding an adapter layer was enough to reduce the signal chunk sampling to the desired duration.
+I realized that I had been using a [basic checkpoint with no architecture changes](https://huggingface.co/facebook/w2v-bert-2.0), and that each CTC token was seeing a piece of the signal for 30 to 60 ms. Adding an convolutional [adapter layer](https://huggingface.co/docs/transformers/model_doc/wav2vec2-bert#transformers.Wav2Vec2BertConfig.add_adapter) to sub-sample the encoder hidden-states along the time dimension was enough to reduce the signal chunk sampling to the desired duration.

 **Under-training:** After showing this blog post [training run](https://huggingface.co/hf-audio/w2v-bert-2.0-mongolian-colab-CV16.0#training-results) and another [training attempt](https://wandb.ai/ylacombe/huggingface/runs/nasaux7f?workspace=user-ylacombe) on English Common Voice (about 2.5k validated hours) to my colleagues, they pointed out that the model was severely under-trained, something that could have been spotted by looking at the loss curve, which looks like it was stopped in the middle of a steep descent.
 This pointed out other issues as well, notably the loss curve not being smooth enough, a sign of wrong hyper-parameters settings.